OptimisticTrousers/cooking-recipe-portal/README.md

 - Designing reusable components
 - Using components from libraries like Bulma, Mantine, Material UI, and Chakra UI
 - Building a fullstack application
-- Using CSS animations
+- Using an interactive table like Material React Table
-- Typescript for types
+- Creating custom react hooks like useFetch

 ## Features